-The objective of this multiple year project is to restore the Shea Landscape of Northern Ghana, improve savannah woodland and agroforestry management practices and strengthen tree-based income generation for local communities.
-It exists of a training component and provision of inputs (trees and technical assistance) for tree planting and tree-on-farm management.
-The project establishes a community nursery to produce seedlings of Shea and other productive (cash-generating) tree species.
-The project aims to capacitate 40 communities in Northern Ghana and provide them with planting material and knowledge to restore their landscape and agricultural practices to become climate resilient and productive through agroforestry.
+The objective of this multiple year project was to restore the Shea Landscape of Northern Ghana, improve savannah woodland and agroforestry management practices and strengthen tree-based income generation for local communities.
+It existed of a training component and provision of inputs (trees and technical assistance) for tree planting and tree-on-farm management.
+The project established a community nursery to produce seedlings of Shea and other native and productive tree species.
+Under the project 40 communities in Northern Ghana have been trained and provided with planting material and knowledge to restore their landscape and agricultural practices to become climate resilient and productive through agroforestry.
 The project was presented at the Shea conference ‘Seeds of Change’ organized by the Global Shea Alliance (GSA), in Benin, in March 2017.
-GSA is supporting the project financially and by creating partnerships.
-IUCN – Netherlands committee is supporting the set-up of a community nursery.
+GSA supported the project financially and by creating partnerships.
+IUCN – Netherlands committee supported the set-up of a community nursery.

 Our roles and partner roles

-The project is led and coordinated by Form International with support of Form Ghana.
-Important project partners are A Rocha Ghana (ARG) and the Presbyterian Agric Services (PAS).
-For community access and engagement, the project builds on partnerships with these two NGOs.
-The project is funded by the Global Shea Alliance and IUCN – Netherlands Committee.
+The project was led and coordinated by Form International with support of Form Ghana.
+Important project partners were A Rocha Ghana (ARG) and the Presbyterian Agric Services (PAS).
+For community access and engagement, the project built on partnerships with these two NGOs.

 - 40 communities trained on Parkland Management, Tree Planting and Maintenance